-As for this upcoming ZTE watch, it sounds like it will be a global release and work as a standalone device.
-ZTE says it already has a US network lined up and that the watch will come with LTE so you don't need your phone with you.
+Earlier this month ZTE confirmed it was working on its first Android Wear smartwatch later in 2017 and hinted that it would work as a standalone device, which would back up the 3G support.
+The company said it already had a US network lined up and that it would come with LTE so don't need your phone with you.

 Lixin Cheng, ZTE USA's CEO, also hinted that we can expect a battery life that's better than the current crop of Android Wear watches but still within a slim watch body.

 To give you an idea of ZTE's previous form, the Axon Watch (pictured) debuted in Europe at MWC 2016 but has been on sale in China since late 2015.
 It runs the Chinese Tencent TOS+ platform, has a round, 1.4-inch, 400 x 400 sapphire-coated display and a 300mAh battery.